Debt After Death: My Grandfather Still Owed $10,000 When He Passed

 My grandmother wasn’t a joint homeowner.
 However, in better circumstances, she could have inherited the house that she and my grandfather shared.
 Unfortunately, she had to sell the house because she couldn’t afford the mortgage payments.

 Luckily, the house had a little bit of equity in it.
 As such, my grandmother managed to get some money back after selling.
 While this didn’t forgive the rest of my grandfather’s debt, it did help with regular living expenses and finding a new home for my grandmother.

-Student Loans May Be Forgiven
+Student Loan Debt After Death May Be Forgiven

 My grandfather didn’t have any student loans, but they’re very common among many Americans.
 If my grandfather had died with unpaid student loans, my grandmother may have been able to get the loans forgiven.